poddus/cooking/apple_pie.md

 * 4 g ground ginger
 * 2 whole cloves, ground
 * 2 kg baking apples
-* 20 g binder, for example tapioca flour or starch
+* 10 g (or until all fluid is bound) guar gum or other binder

 ### Crust